Controlling Area Blow-up in Minimal or Bounded Mean Curvature Varieties: Minimal Hypersurfaces

 Also, since $Z$ is an $(m,0)$ set, $\partial K(t)$ can never bump into $Z$ (Corollary~\ref{avoidance-corollary}.)
 That is, $Z$ is contained in the interior of $K(t)$ for all $t$.
 Thus $Z\subset K_\infty \subset \text{interior}(N)$ where $K_\infty=\cap_tK(t)$.
 Furthermore, by~\cite{white-size}*{\S11}, $S:=\partial K_\infty$ is a minimal surface with the indicated regularity properties.
 This completes the proof in case~1.

 {\bf Case 2}: $\partial N$ is a compact, unstable minimal hypersurface.
-The instability means that we can push $\partial N$ slightly into $N$ (using the smallest eigenfunction of the jacobi operator) to get a surface whose mean curvature is everywhere nonzero and points away from $\partial N$.
+The instability means that we can push $\partial N$ slightly into $N$ to get a surface whose mean curvature is everywhere nonzero and points away from $\partial N$.
 (For example, we can push $\Sigma$ into $N$ by the lowest eigenfunction of the Jacobi operator; see \cite{hoffman-white-genus-one}*{Proposition~A3} for a proof.)
 Replacing $N$ by the portion of $N$ on one side of that surface reduces case 2 to case 1.

 {\bf Case 3}: $\partial N$ is noncompact and nonminimal.
 In this case, let $p$ be a point in $\partial N$ where the mean curvature of $\partial N$ is nonzero.
 Let $f:\partial N\to \RR$ be a proper Morse function such that $f(p)=\min f < 0$ and such that $0$ is a regular value of $f$.
 Let